zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 ## Join the nodes to make a cluster

-The next step is to join these three nodes together to form a cluster.
+The next step is to join these four nodes together to form a cluster.
 You can do this using the Riak Admin tool.
 Specifically, what we want to do is join "dev2", "dev3", and "dev4" to "dev1":

 ```bash
 $ dev2/bin/riak-admin join dev1@127.0.0.1